GlacioHack/xdem/docs/source/spatialstats.rst

     - the quality of stereo-correlation that can explain a large part of the measurement error of DEMs generated by stereophotogrammetry,
     - the interferometric coherence that can explain a large part of the measurement error of DEMs generated by `InSAR <https://en.wikipedia.org/wiki/Interferometric_synthetic-aperture_radar>`_.

-Once quantified, the non-stationarities can be modelled numerically by linear interpolation across several variables using :func:`xdem.spatialstats.interp_nd_binning`.
+Once quantified, elevation heteroscedasticity can be modelled numerically by linear interpolation across several variables using :func:`xdem.spatialstats.interp_nd_binning`.

 .. literalinclude:: code/spatialstats.py